pretix/pretix-docs/docs/topics/email.md

 Tickets, calendar files or other files can be attached.
 Once you are happy with the email's contents, click :btn:Preview email:.
 The ":fa3-send: Send" button displays the number of matching recipients.
-You can double-check your settings on the preview page and then click :btn-icon:fa3-send: Send (# matching order):
+You can double-check your settings on the preview page and then click the :btn-icon:fa3-send: Send (# matching orders): button.

+If you want to schedule emails to be sent out at a later date, navigate to :navpath:Your event → :fa3-envelope: Send out emails → Scheduled emails:
+This page displays a list of all scheduled email rules.
+You can add a new one by clicking the :btn:Create a new rule: button.
+Specify your email contents, recipients, and the date and time at which the email shall be sent.
+The date and time can be absolute or relative to the event start or end.